CeciliaSwe/portfolio-2nd/README.md

 ##### Return to [top]

 ## Testing
+Testing is required on the JavaScript quiz game created for Portfolio Project 2.
+All features and user stories documented in the README are to be tested.

 ### Validation
 The W3C Markup Validator, W3C CSS Validator Services and JSHint will be used to validate the code.